guidogg13/Eisi/README.md

 ## 🔧 Customization

 You can replace the dataset with your own if you want.
 Everything here is free to use, modify, and experiment with.

-This is just the beginning — the final version will be much more complete.
+This is just the beginning — the final version will be much more complete and powerful.

 ---

 ## 🛠️ How to Install Eisi

 Clone the repository from your terminal:

 ```bash
 git clone https://github.com/tuo-username/Eisi.git
 ```

 Enter the project folder:

 ```bash
 cd Eisi
 ```

-Make sure you have **Python 3.13.0** installed, then install all required libraries as listed below.
+Make sure you have **Python 3.13.0** installed, then install all required libraries listed below.

-> ⚠️ Testing is recommended only for users comfortable with Python environments and debugging.
+> Recommended only for users comfortable with Python environments and debugging.

 ---